Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 Hi, sir.

-Uh you are a genius, which I'm sure you already know.
+You are a genius, which I'm sure you already know.

-And uh all these people calling in and complaining about the fact that uh people were voting for the left and voting for the wrong person that she should be out by now.
+And all these people calling in and complaining about the fact that people were voting for the left and voting for the wrong person, that she should be out by now, don't really understand what you're trying to do.

-It's not a hard concept.
+It's not a hard conversation.

-There is a after eight years, well, eight plus eight, after after sixteen years of the Clintons being on our front pages and being idolized by the drive-by media and told it that the the greatest things in slice bread.
+I think it's because there's a, and I understand this, by the way, there is a, after eight years, well, eight plus eight, after 16 years of the Clintons being on our front pages and being idolized by the drive-by media and told that their greatest things in sliced bread, people hate them and want any part of them anymore.

 Yeah.

-But I mean I I do too.
+Yeah, I do too.

-But we are in a war here, as you as you uh said so well, and that these people have been crapping on everything that we hold dear for so long, it's time that we finally actually did something about it.
+But we are in a war here, as you as you said so well, and that these people have been crapping on everything that we hold dear for so long, it's time that we finally actually did something about it.

 They've been crapping on everything we hold dear and blaming us, you know, for not having any toilet paper.